anmuzychuk/rfm-des23/README.md

-# rfm-des23
+# Using Databricks for data engineering and analytics: use case customer segmentation with RFM

-materials for winter school DES 2023
+materials for the winter school Data Engineering and Security 2023.